 Hydrogel that becomes indestructible to heat

 A gel composed of acrylic acid (PAAc) was immersed in an aqueous solution of calcium acetate.
 PAAc alone acts like any other polymer-based material and softens when heated.
-But when calcium acetate is added, the outer residues of PAAc interact with the calcium acetate molecules, in a similar way to what happens inside thermophilic proteins, causing PAAc to act very differently.
+But when calcium acetate is added, the external residues of PAAc interact with the calcium acetate molecules, in a similar way to what happens inside thermophilic proteins, causing PAAc to act very differently.

 The team found that when it reaches a critical temperature, in this case around 60 ° C, the material quickly transforms from a soft and transparent hydrogel into a rigid and opaque plastic.